Parish Clergy & Staff

 Since 1995, Fr.
 Andrew Barakos has been the priest of Assumption Greek Orthodox Church in Scottsdale, Arizona.
 He is currently, the vicar of the southwestern region of the Metropolis of San Francisco.
 Fr.
 Andrew is a board member of the Trustees, Hellenic College/Holy Cross Greek Orthodox School of Theology, the Metropolis Council of San Francisco and the Commission on Missions and Evangelism.
 He is a past member of the Archdiocesan Council of the Greek Orthodox Church.

 Fr.
 Jacob Saylor is the Assistant Priest and Youth Director at Assumption Church.
 Employed since January 2016, Fr.
 Jacob has worked extensively in field of Orthodox youth and young adult ministry since 2007.

 An alumni of Holy Cross Greek Orthodox School Of Theology in Brookline, Massachusetts, Fr.
-Jacob received his Masters of Divinity in 2010, and has continued to work on his Masters Of Theology since leaving the seminary in 2011.
-(Prior to this, his undergraduate degree was a B.A.
-(Double-Major) in Philosophy and Religious Studies, earned at the University of South Carolina.)
+Jacob received his Masters of Divinity in 2010.
+Prior to this, his undergraduate degree was a B.A.
+(Double-Major) in Philosophy and Religious Studies, earned at the University of South Carolina.

 Following his theological studies, Fr.
 Jacob worked as Youth Director of Holy Trinity Greek Orthodox Church in San Francisco, from 2011-2015, during which time he also served as program director for the Metropolis of San Francisco Summer Camp.
 While on staff at the Metropolis Saint Nicholas Ranch, he met his future wife Presvytera Jordan.
 Originally from Modesto, California, Presvytera Jordan earned a B.S. in Anthropology and Geography from the California Polytechnic State University, at San Luis Obispo, and a Masters in Education, at Arizona State University.